umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/github-actions-pwsh.md

 ### Allow GitHub to commit to your repository

-The sample pipelines has a job called `cloud-sync`.
+The sample pipelines have a job called `cloud-sync`.
 This job is responsible for checking for changes in you Umbraco Cloud project, fetch them and apply them back to your repository.
 In order for this to work, you need to give the `GITHUB_TOKEN` write permissions to the repository during workflow runs.

-This is how you can grant these permission:
+This is how you can grant these permissions:

 - Working in your repository on `GitHub`, click on `Settings` in the top right
 - In the left sidebar, click on `Actions` and then on `General`